Bumshakalaka/krAIna/README.md

 ### Chat

-1. Start the application by running `./chat.sh`.
+1. Start the application by running `./chat.sh` or `./chat.bat`.
 2. Use its features.
-3. You can also use `./chat.sh COMMAND` to control the application with the following supported commands:
+3. You can also use `./chat.sh COMMAND` or `./chat.bat COMMAND` to control the application with the following supported commands:
 ```text
 SHOW_APP - Trigger to display the application
 HIDE_APP - Trigger to minimize the application
 No argument - Run the GUI app.
 If the app is already running, it will be shown
 ```
-Assign `./chat.sh SHOW_APP` to system global shortkey to summon KrAIna Chat quickly, press Escape in application to minimalize it.
+Assign `./chat.sh SHOW_APP` or `./chat.bat SHOW_APP` to a system global shortcut to summon KrAIna Chat quickly, press Escape in the application to minimize it.
 ### Code

 #### Snippets